sanjsingh07/Domi-chain/docs/src/wallet-guide.md

-This document describes the different wallet options that are available to users of Analog who want to be able to send, receive and interact with ANLOG tokens on the Analog blockchain.
+This document describes the different wallet options that are available to users of Analog who want to be able to send, receive and interact with SOL tokens on the Analog blockchain.

 ## What is a Wallet?